helcl42/WormHoles/README.md

 It is all basicaly about dispatching messages/events through a system and between it's components.
 A event can be any copyable C++ object.
 Currently it provides three dispatch options.
 The usable core of the library is based only on two constructs.
 The former allows you dispatch an event using calling of `worm::EventChannel::Broadcast(<AN_EVENT>, <DISPATCH_TYPE>);` the latter one is all about handling thoose broadcasted events by adding following  like property `worm::EventHandler< <HANDLER_REFERENCE_TYPE> , <EVENT_TYPE > m_notifyEventsHandler{ <HANDLER_REFERENCE> };` and a handler function `void operator()(const <EVENT_TYPE>& evt)`.

- -  `MAIN_THREAD` - Event is dispatched when `worm::EventChannel::DispatchAll();` is called.
-It might be somewhere at the beginning of your main loop.
-It might prevent you from coslty locking everything.
- - `SYNC` - Event is dispatched directly within the current thread.
+ - `SYNC` - Event is dispatched directly within the current thread(the default one).
  - `ASYNC` - Event is dispatched on another thread from internal threadpool.
 It might prevent you from long blocking in event handlers.
+ - `QUEUED` - Event is dispatched when `worm::EventChannel::DispatchAll();` is called.
+It might be somewhere at the beginning of your main loop.
+It might prevent you from coslty locking.
+You might not use `QUEUED` way of dispatch so you simply omit the call `worm::EventChannel::DispatchAll();`

 In the project there are two examples simple and a bit more complex.
 For more see the sections below.